davidenetti/davidenetti.github.io/whoami.md

 ## Industry Background
 Throughout my academic journey, I have consistently maintained a full-time professional role in the field.
 Even before completing my Bachelor’s degree, I began working as a SOC Analyst for a major Italian technology firm.
 I later transitioned into development and offensive security, first within a startup environment and subsequently in a more structured corporate setting.

 I have developed comprehensive expertise across both offensive and defensive security domains.
-As of the publication of this page, I have over five years of professional experience in the industry.
+I've started my career in the cybersecurity industry in late 2019.